noirello/bonsai/docs/api.rst

 .. automethod:: LDAPEntry.change_attribute(name, optype, *values)

 .. note::
-    You cannot override previously made changes with :meth:`LDAPEntry.change_attribute` therefore it is possible to create an inconsistent state that the server will reject.
+    It is possible to create an inconsistent state that the server will reject.
 To get a clean state use :meth:`LDAPEntry.clear_attribute_changes`.

 .. automethod:: LDAPEntry.clear
 .. automethod:: LDAPEntry.clear_attribute_changes(name)